The Ultimate Guide to Brewing Coffee Like a Barista

 • Wipe and brush out grinders regularly

-• Descale espresso machines every 1–2 months
+• Descalcify espresso machines every 1–2 months

 Think of cleanliness as flavor insurance.
 A spotless setup lets the coffee shine—no stale residue or unwanted funk.